 User Review( votes)

 The LISS DTP is uniquely placed to deliver high-quality interdisciplinary training that today’s and tomorrow’s global challenges demand.
 It will provide research training that integrates the student’s individual transferable skills requirements with a rigorous and flexible programme of foundation and advanced social science training

 Why at LISS DTP- LISS DTP will help to build national and international research capacity and networks to meet the interdisciplinary priorities identified in the ESRC’s Strategic Plan 2015 for economic performance & sustainable growth, influencing behavior & informing interventions and a vibrant & fair society.

-- Eligible Countries: Applicants from all around the world are eligible to apply.
+- Applicants from all around the world are eligible to apply.

-- Eligible Course or Subjects: All Fellows are required to have a mentor based at the research organization where the fellowship is held.
+- All Fellows are required to have a mentor based at the research organization where free schooling is held.
 The mentor should have experience and a strong interest in the applicant’s field of research but should not normally have been the applicant’s D. supervisor.
-Proposals are welcome from both single disciplines and combinations of disciplines but the fellowship activities must be based at least 50% within the social sciences and must fall under one of LISS DTP’s Thematic Pathways: https://liss-dtp.ac.uk/thematic-pathways/.
+Proposals are welcome from both single disciplines and combinations of disciplines but the study activities must be based at least 50% within the social sciences and must fall under one of LISS DTP’s Thematic Pathways: https://liss-dtp.ac.uk/thematic-pathways/.

-- Eligibility Criteria: To be eligible, the applicants must meet all the following criteria:
+- To be eligible, the applicants must meet all the following criteria: